Paperback: The early years: 1930–1950

+World War II brought both new technology and a wide readership of men and women serving in the military or employed as shift workers; paperbacks were cheap, readily available, and easily posted and carried.
+Furthermore, people found that restrictions on travel gave them time to read more paperbacks.
+Four-color printing (invented in 1906) and lamination (invented in 1936) developed for military maps made the paperback cover eye catching and kept ink from running as people handled the book.
+A revolving metal rack (invented in 1906), designed to display a wide variety of paperbacks in a small space, found its way into drugstores, dimestores, and markets.

 During World War II, the U.S. military distributed some 122 million "Armed Services Editions" paperback novels to the troops.
-After the war, the former servicemen's and women's familiarity with paperbacks helped popularize the format after the war.
+After the war, the former servicemembers' familiarity with paperbacks helped popularize the format.

-After the war two new developments changed the nature of the mass-market paperback business.
+Two new developments changed the nature of the mass-market paperback business.
 One was the decision by publishers to publish more recent best selling books than the older books originally published by Pocket Book.
 They sought reprint rights on new books and soon found themselves in competition for the biggest sellers, leading to bidding against each other for the rights and costing them more money.

 The second development was the spinner rack, a metal pole with a four-sided wire frame designed to vertically hold rows of racks of paperback books.
-Retail store owners no longer had to devote feet of valuable counter space to low-profit paperbacks, up to 100 or more could be displayed vertically in five or six square feet of floor space.
-(Similar racks were available for magazines and comic books, too.)
-By the late 1940s, paperback spinner racks were ubiquitous in large and small towns across the United States, in every local grocery store, drug store, dime store, bus and train station, displaying everything from best sellers and mysteries and westerns to classics and Shakespeare.
+Retail store owners no longer had to devote feet of valuable counter space to low-profit paperbacks.
+Dozens of paperbacks could be displayed vertically in five or six square feet of floor space.
+(Similar racks were available for magazines and comic books.)
+By the late 1940s, paperback spinner racks were ubiquitous in large and small towns across the United States, in every local grocery store, drug store, dime store, and bus and train station, displaying everything from best sellers and mysteries and westerns to classics and Shakespeare.
 In 1955, in William Inge's Broadway play Bus Stop, it did not seem unbelievable that a long-distance bus traveller stranded by a snowstorm in an out-of-the-way cafe walks to a shelf and picks up a paperback copy of Four Tragedies of Shakespeare.
 "Sometimes one can find Shakespeare on these shelves among the many lurid novels of juvenile delinquents," he comments.

-In 1945, Bantam Books was formed by Walter B. Pitkin Jr., Sidney B. Kramer, and husband and wife Ian and Betty Ballantine as a mass—–market paperback publisher.
+In 1945, Bantam Books was formed by Walter B. Pitkin Jr., Sidney B. Kramer, and husband and wife Ian and Betty Ballantine as a mass-market paperback publisher.

 The fifth major 1940s publisher of mass-market paperbacks was New American Library.
-Originally Penguin U. S. A., it became a separate publisher in 1948 as the New American Library of World Literature when it separated from Penguin and Victor Weybright and Kurt Enoch took over.
+Originally Penguin USA, it became a separate publisher in 1948 as the New American Library of World Literature when it separated from Penguin and Victor Weybright and Kurt Enoch took over.
 Its original focus was classics and scholarly works as well as popular and pulp fiction.
 Eventually it shortened its name to New American Library and published books in the Mentor and Signet lines.